 - 1 Insert the supplied CD-ROM into the CD player of the computer. - 2 Within Windows, use the My Computer option (usually available as a desktop icon or within the Start menu) to view the contents of the CD-ROM.
-Double-click the SkewTest entry to display the standard test pattern.
-If necessary, select the Full screen option from the File menu to maximize the application window so that the image fills the screen.
+Double-click the Skew entry to display the standard test pattern.
+If necessary, maximise the application window so that the image fills the screen.

-The screen will show a series of fine red. green and blue crosses which should all be in line, vertically and horizontally- skew affects the horizontal placement of the colors.
+The screen will show a series of fine red, green and blue crosses which should all be in line, vertically and horizontally-skew affects the horizontal placement of the colors.